kflansburg/kflansburg.github.io/content/posts/rust-continuous-delivery.md

 1. The instance pulls Docker images for caching from ECR.
 1. The build script runs rustfmt, clippy, tests, doctests, and then finally builds a release binary and Docker image.
-1. The image artifact and cache images are pushed to ECR.
+1. The runtime and cache images are pushed to ECR.
 1. I manually trigger Terraform to update the images specified in Kubernetes Deployments.
 1. EKS performs a rolling update of my Deployments, pulling the new image from